ja72/FortranConsoleSpline/README.md

 y_max = sp%value(x_max)
 ```

-The high and low limits of the extrema function are optional and the
+The high and low limits of the extrema function are optional, and the
 start and end of the spline are used by default.

 ## Example

-The included example program below defines an spline using 9 points
+The included example program below defines a spline using 9 points
 between 0 and 2 with an interval of 0.25.

-The interplation output has an interval of 0.20.
+The interpolation output has an interval of 0.20.

-In the end the local maximum is found.
+In the end, the local maximum is found.

 ### Program